mui/toolpad/README.md

    docker-compose up -V
    ```

-   You can skip this step if you already have a development database available
+   You can skip this step if you have a development database available by other means.

 1. Install dependencies: